keith-rollin/dotfiles/README.md

 $ git clone --recursive git@github.com:keith-rollin/dotfiles.git
 ```

-If you already cloned the repository without `--recursive`, use the following
-to get the submodules checked-out:
+If you already cloned the repository without `--recursive`, use the following to get the submodules checked-out:

 ```
 $ git submodule update --init --recursive
 ```

-### Create symlinks:
+Once the repository is checked out, you need to "hook up" the configuration files in to to the well-known top-level dot-files (.bashrc, etc.).
+Do that by running the following.

 ```
 $ ~/dotfiles/install_links.sh